Skip to main content

 Viewing Editing the Details a Project

-To view project settings, go to the Platform section of the Gateway, and then to System > Projects.
-You will see a list of all your projects.
-Click Edit to the right of project name in the list.
-The Project Settings panel is displayed with the project's current configurations.
+You can view and edit project settings, go to the Platform > System > Projects Gateway page.
 From here, you change the project settings, such as project Description, Title, Enabled, etc. You can also change connections to the User Source, Default Database, and Default Tag Provider.
-If changing any settings, click Save Changes.
+Refer to the Project Settings section above for complete process details.

 It is not advisable to change the Project Name after it's been created, instead, change the Title property if you want to change how the project appears.
 Shortcuts that refer to the project will no longer work if the project name is changed.